gridsome/gridsome.org/docs/how-it-works.md

 # How it works

-Gridsome is a modern website generator that produces static, secure files that can be deployed anywhere, and then hydrates into a fully Vue.js application once loaded.
+Gridsome is a modern, website development framework that generates static, secure files that can be deployed anywhere.
+The static HTML files are SEO-friendly and hydrates website into a <strong>Vue.js-powered SPA</strong> once loaded.

 ![How it works](./images/how-it-works.png)

-The two core ways to run Gridsome:
+There are two ways to run Gridsome:

 - `gridsome develop` - Starts a **local development server**.
 - `Gridsome build` - Generates **production ready** static files.